UCI-GDIM31/class-activities-ZiyingHuang3/README.md

 1.We put Rigidbodies to cat and ball.
 Trigger the goal collider on 2.We just tried to tigger it on and off to see what happens.
 We found out that the goal need to trigger the collider on.

+### W5
+1.How Vector3 makes gameobject to move?
+A:Vector3 is (x,y,z) of a point.
+We can assign a new position by using transform.position to change its position
 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727